 DCP294 Proposed legal text changes

-Definitions

-ECCR the Electricity (Connection Charges) Regulations 2002 (SI 2002/93) as amended from time to time or the Electricity (Connection Charges) Regulations 2017 (SI 2017/106) as amended from time to time, as applicable.

-ECCR the relevant period from the date on which a connection is made as prescribed by the ECCR, being either (a) five years, for connections made prior to 6 April 2017; or (b) ten years, for connections made on or after 6 April 2017.

-Prescribed

-Period

 ………………………………………………….

 Section 2B - DISTRIBUTOR TO DISTRIBUTOR/OTSO RELATIONSHIP

 Maximum Import Capacity and Maximum Export Capacity

 39.9 The Maximum Import Capacity and Maximum Export Capacity shall be specified in the relevant Bilateral Connection Agreement and the User shall use its reasonable endeavours to ensure that the electricity imported and exported does not exceed the Maximum Import Capacity and the Maximum Export Capacity (respectively).